Dónde Están los Ladrones?

 Upon its release, Dónde Están los Ladrones? received positive reviews from music critics, who praised its sound and lyrics, with one reviewer comparing Shakira to Alanis Morissette.
-Commercially, the album was a success, being certified in several regions including Shakira's native Colombia, where it was certified triple-platinum.
+Commercially, the album was a success, selling over one million copies within its first month of release.
 Additionally, the album peaked at number 131 on the US Billboard 200, and topped the Top Latin and Latin Pop Albums charts.
-The album received numerous record certifications in various countries, including a Platinum certification in the United States by the Recording Industry Association of America (RIAA).
-Dónde Están los Ladrones? won several accolades, and was nominated for Grammy Award for Best Latin Rock, Urban or Alternative Album at the 41st Grammy Awards.
+The album received numerous record certifications in various countries, including a platinum certification in the United States and a triple-platinum certification in Shakira's native Colombia.
+Dónde Están los Ladrones? won several accolades, and was nominated for Grammy Award for Best Latin Rock/Alternative Performance at the 41st Grammy Awards.
+In 2020, it was ranked number 496 on Rolling Stone's 500 Greatest Albums of All Time.

 Six singles were released from Dónde Están los Ladrones?.
 Its lead single, "Ciega, Sordomuda", reached the top of both Billboard's Hot Latin and Latin Pop Songs component charts, and also reached number one on charts of countries in Central America and Venezuela.
 Follow-up singles "Tú", "Inevitable", "No Creo", "Ojos Así" and "Moscas en la Casa" peaked within the top thirty and top ten of the charts, respectively.
-"Dónde Están los Ladrones?", "Si Te Vas", and "Octavo Día" served as promotional singles.
 The album was promoted through several televised performances, including her debut on American television through The Rosie O'Donnell Show.
 In order to continue promoting it, along with her next release, MTV Unplugged, Shakira embarked on the Tour Anfibio, which visited North and South America throughout 2000.